abdelali77/Born2BeRoot/README.md

 * APT: Simpler , lower-level tool best for basic package management.
 Offers only command-line interface.
 * Aptitude: More powerful, higher-level tool with advanced features like dependency resolution and simulation.
 Offers both CLI and text-based user interface for easier navigation.

+### AppArmor
+AppArmor is a Linux kernel security module that implements mandatory access control.
+It acts as a security layer by restricting programs capabilities through per-program profiles.
+These profiles define what files and resources an application can access and what actions it can perform.

 ## LVM
 LVM (Logical Volume Management) : it's a devive mapper framework in the linux kernel that provides a more flexible and powerful way to manage storage space compared to traditional partitionig schemes.
 * **Physical Volumes (PV)** : These are the physical storage devices that make up the LVM pool, such as hard disk drives or solid-state drives.